 Users use contact tags to categorize and search contacts across contact types, and can be used for any characteristic that is not included in the contact card.

 Contact tags can be added by navigating to a contact and opening it for editing.
-In the open contact card, tags can be edited in the Hashtags box directly below the contact name.
+In the open contact card, tags can be edited in the Tags box directly below the contact name.

 Report on contact types using a List of Contacts report with “Tags” as a limiting criteria.